 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on their Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
 Campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of the course.

-Nine-day courses for 13- to 14-year-olds are designed to introduce young teens to Outward Bound.
-Supportive instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
-As the students’ abilities grow, the instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
-Under the close supervision of caring instructors, students are permitted to share ideas, experiment, triumph … and sometimes fail.
-While safety is conscientiously maintained, students may feel moments of frustration, disappointment, cold, wet and tired.
-At such times, the instructors coach young teens to review their choices, weigh the results, decide what changes to make and try again.
-We find this teaches decision making, responsibility, and resiliency and ensures that the group knows that all successes are truly theirs!
-Students return readier to fully participate and positively engage at home, at school, on teams and in their communities.
+Nine-day courses for 13 to 14 year-olds are designed to introduce young teens to Outward Bound.
+Supportive Instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
+As the students’ abilities grow, the Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
+Caring Instructors prioritize safety while encouraging students to share ideas, experiment, triumph… and sometimes fail.
+Students may feel moments of frustration and disappointment during course, and at such times Instructors help them review their choices, weigh the results, decide what changes to make and try again.
+We find this teaches decision making, responsibility, and resiliency and ensures the group knows that all successes are truly theirs!
+Students return ready to fully participate and positively engage at home, at school, on teams and in their communities.

 The mountains of western Maine and northern New Hampshire comprise the northern end of the Appalachian mountain range.
 Within this region, the White Mountain National Forest, the Appalachian Trail, the Carter-Mahoosuc Range, the Hundred-Mile Wilderness, the Grafton Loop Trail and the Caribou-Speckled Mountain Wilderness all offer classic backpacking terrain.
 These spruce-fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
 Rushing waterfalls, clear twisting streams and spectacular views from rocky summits reward backpackers ready for adventure.